1941 World Series: Game 1

-Joe Gordon's home run in the second inning off of Curt Davis put the Yankees up 1–0.
+Joe Gordon's home run in the second inning off Curt Davis put the Yankees up 1–0.
 In the fourth inning, Charlie Keller walked with two outs and scored on Bill Dickey's double to extend the lead to 2–0.
-The Dodgers cut it to 2–1 in the fifth inning when Pee Wee Reese singled with two outs off of Red Ruffing and scored on Mickey Owen's triple.
+The Dodgers cut it to 2–1 in the fifth inning when Pee Wee Reese singled with two outs off Red Ruffing and scored on Mickey Owen's triple.
 In the sixth inning, after a one-out walk and single, Gordon's RBI single made it 3–1 Yankees.
 After a single and error, pinch-hitter Lew Riggs' single scored Cookie Lavagetto in the seventh inning as the Dodgers pulled to within 3–2.
 Then they threatened in the ninth inning with hits by Joe Medwick and Pee Wee Reese, before Ruffing was able to get Herman Franks to ground into a game-ending 4-6-3 double play.

 Game 2

 The Yankees struck first in Game 2 on Spud Chandler's RBI single in the second with runners on second and third, but Joe Gordon was thrown out at home trying to score to end the inning.
 Next inning, Charlie Keller's RBI single with two on made it 2–0 Yankees.
-In the fifth, the Dodgers loaded the bases off of Chandler with no outs on a double and two walks when Pee Wee Reese's sacrifice fly and Mickey Owen's RBI single tied the game.
-Next inning, an error and single put two on with no outs off of Chandler, then Dolph Camilli's single off relief pitcher Johnny Murphy in the sixth put the Dodgers up 3–2.
+In the fifth, the Dodgers loaded the bases off Chandler with no outs on a double and two walks when Pee Wee Reese's sacrifice fly and Mickey Owen's RBI single tied the game.
+Next inning, an error and single put two on with no outs off Chandler, then Dolph Camilli's single off relief pitcher Johnny Murphy in the sixth put the Dodgers up 3–2.
 Wyatt gave up a pinch single to George Selkirk leading off the ninth, but nailed down a complete-game victory.